The POWER of the arts

 Our impending climate crisis has inspired diverse artistic responses.
 Some seek to motivate action.
 Others are processing the emotional weight of the challenges that face us.
-Still others wish to call attention to the impact of climate change on poor communities and communities of color, or to use art as a tool for education and community-building, creating strategies for resistance and resilience in the face of looming threats.
+Still others wish to call attention to the impact on vulnerable populations and communities of color, or to use their work to educate, build community, and create strategies for action and resilience.

-The course will begin with a thorough grounding in the science of climate change.
-Students will research a variety of existing climate-focused artworks as they explore and develop their own.
+The course will begin with a grounding in the science of climate change.
+Students will research and experience a variety of existing climate-focused artworks as they explore and develop their own.
 Curbing global emissions requires a collaborative and multifaceted effort.
-Similarly, students will work across artistic disciplines, delving into fields both familiar and new to forge compelling new hybrids inspired by profound global shifts.
+Similarly, students will work across artistic disciplines, delving into disciplines both familiar and new to forge compelling hybrids inspired by profound global shifts.

 Lead Instructor: Peter Nicholson

 Peter—who graduated from Oberlin in 1991—is passionate about educating the next generation of sustainability-oriented leaders, and has consistently incorporated teaching in his professional activities for almost 15 years.
 This is his second summer as Lead Instructor for the Arts course; he loves the opportunity it provides to exercise the "right side" of his brain, and draw upon his background as a musician and creative writer.